-Hedges and Hedgerows will be expected to be preserved in all developments Where loss of biodiversity features, in particular Cornish Hedges, is unavoidable, the impacts should be mitigated and compensated for in line with Cornwall Council's Biodiversity SPD.
+Hedges, Hedgerows and Trees will be expected to be preserved in all developments.
+Where loss of biodiversity features, in particular Cornish Hedges, is unavoidable, the impacts should be mitigated and compensated for in line with Cornwall Council's 'Planning for Biodiversity Guide'.

+e.
 Marine

-Development will avoid disturbance of cliff and ground nesting habitats and haul out points for seals.
-Development will not adversely affect the designated features of the Newquay and the Gannel Marine Conservation Zone.
+- 1. Development will avoid disturbance of cliff and ground nesting habitats and haul out points for seals.
+Development will not adversely affect the designated features of the Newquay and the Gannel Marine Conservation Zone. - 2.
 Applications must demonstrate how they seek to design out marine litter and pollution (for example via effective waste storage facilities and sewage treatment).